AGRAPHOBIA – A WIDESPREAD FEAR HIDDEN IN PLAIN SIGHT

-This phobia occurs in so many people and is much more common than one would think, that it wouldn’t be an exaggeration to say millions of people have agraphobia, and some of those millions of people live and work around you.
+This phobia occurs in so many people and is much more common than one would think, that it wouldn’t be an exaggeration to say hundreds of millions of people have agraphobia, and some of those people live and work around you.
 It is generally the most commonly named phobia that summarises a lot of specific sexual related fears.

-The following list are sexually specific phobias that can affect both men and women:
+The following list are specific sexual phobias that can affect both men and women:

 - AGRA-PHOBIA – Fear of sexual abuse.